Energy use and conservation in schools

 - coal and wood

-- running your septic tank if you are not on town sewerage
+- running your septic tank if you're not on town sewerage

 - water rates